mozilla/nimbus-shared/README.md

  */
 ```

-### Typescript
+### TypeScript

-As well as everything available from JS, the original types the schemas are generated from are
+As well as everything available from JavaScript, the original types the schemas are generated from are
 available in the `types` export of the library.
 Additionally, well-typed guards and assertions are
 available in `typeGuards`.